kinoshitadaisuke/ncu_astroinformatics_202209/README.md

 # Astroinformatics (first semester, academic year 2022) #

-The repository for the course "Astroinformatics" offered at Institute of Astronomy, National Central University, from Sep/2022 to Jan/2023.
+This is the repository for the course "Astroinformatics" offered at Institute of Astronomy, National Central University, from Sep/2022 to Jan/2023.

+For "Astroinformatics", we write Python scripts and do astronomy.

 ## Course web page ##